 We also work on extensive guidelines for students about effective studying.
 I thought this subject can be also interested for you so here is a summary.
 Do you want to check your knowledge?
-Try our new practice test to get all set for the GED, I can assure you it’s not that easy.
+Try these free GED Practice Tests by BestGEDClasses.org that we helped develop to get you all set for the GED, I can assure you it’s not that easy.

 Whatever course you are doing a school, college or university, you will at some point have to do some sort of studying, and setting in place some good study skills at the beginning of your course can really benefit your when it comes time for any written or practical exams.
 Here are just a few top study tips to help you study more effectively.

 Schedule – a schedule is essential to help you make the best of your study time, and is also very important if you have more than one subject to prepare for.
 A schedule is just basically a way of allocating sufficient time to study throughout your course and helps you to maintain personal discipline.
 Schedules should incorporate not only personal study time but also all of the classes, seminars, and lectures you will need to attend, and also any social time.
 Try to avoid making schedules too restricting, as this will make it more difficult for you to stick to them, and make sure you offset study with other activities to ensure a varied work/life balance.

 Study Time –to make study sessions really count think about what times of the day you are most alert and rested, and try to fit some study in then.
 Studying when you are feeling bored, restless or in a rush to go somewhere else is a waste of time, as you will not remember anything useful and it will feel like a penance, putting you off studying in the future.